edgauthier/pfsense-backup/README.md

 a backup of the configuration and statistics.
 If the required options aren't specified, they will be promped for interactively.

+Configure cron to run this script with the necessary parameters to backup your pfSense configuration and stastics on a regular basis.

 Compatability
 =============